pilot2254/electron-web-renderer/README.md

   }
 }
 ```
-**Result**: Only exact GitHub domain allowed, all social media blocked, no subdomains.
+**Result**: Only exact GitHub domain allowed, all social media blocked, and no subdomains.

 #### 4. Unrestricted Mode
 ```json